ComScore

 Typology

 When you think of French makeup and skincare, chances are you thought of Chanel and Dior or any number of brands at the iconic pharmacie.
 Now, I’m here to tell you about Typology.
-After spending a few weeks testing out some of their hero products (namely, the tinted serum, concealer and lip oil), I’m head-over-heels for their simple, effective formulations that use a minimum of 90 percent natural ingredients.
+After using their hero products (namely, the tinted serum, concealer and lip oil), I’m head-over-heels for their simple, effective formulations that use a minimum of 90 percent natural ingredients.
 The brand is headquartered in Paris with laboratories manufacturing products in the country.
 As a sustainability advocate, I love that they use eco-friendly packaging and are B-Corp certified.
+Comil agrees with me: "Typology is the trending French skincare brand that I absolutely love for its clean formulas and minimalist aesthetics.
+I’ve tried several of their products, including the eye serum and hyaluronic serum, and they offer impressive quality at a great price."

 Shop Typology